boschresearch/shellmock/docs/quickstart.md

      That is, the mock has not been called with at least one set of arguments that match a previous call to `shellmock config`.

-Please have a look at the [full command reference](./usage.md) for all details.
+Please have a look at the [full command reference] for all details.
-You can also have a look at [this detailed example](./example.md) or [shellmock's own tests][shellmock-tests].
+You can also have a look at [this detailed example] or [shellmock's own tests][shellmock-tests].
-You may also check out our [how-to for creating tests](./howto.md).
+You may also check out our [how-to for creating tests].

+[bats-core]: https://bats-core.readthedocs.io/ "bats core website"
+[full command reference]: ./usage.md
+[how-to for creating tests]: ./howto.md
 [shellmock-tests]: ../tests/main.bats "shellmock tests"
-[bats-core]: https://bats-core.readthedocs.io/ "bats core website"
+[this detailed example]: ./example.md